Skip to main content

 Background

-The FinAPI interface matches each incoming payment against the open invoices in the c-entron system based on several criteria (sender name, IBAN, payment reference, amount).
+The FinAPI interface matches every incoming payment against the open invoices in the c-entron system based on several criteria (sender name, IBAN, payment reference, amount).
 Automatic matching occurs only if all data is consistent.
 If the matches are ambiguous or individual fields differ, the transaction is intentionally left open so that a manual review can be performed—this prevents incorrect postings in cases of similar customer names or identical amounts.

 Common Mistakes